Steve Herz: From Talent Agent To Writer

 I’d say in whatever you’re doing, take good notes.
 I know that sounds funny, but I’ve heard people say writing a whole book is this huge undertaking, and I do think it is a lot of work, but I had good notes.
 I’d really kept a record of the things I learned in my career and in many ways, the chapters wrote themselves.

 Given your vast experience both professionally and personally, do you have a top 5 or 10 list of things that you would tell people if they would like to follow in your footsteps or follow a similar path?

 -It’s as simple as ABC: Always Be Connecting.
 If you’re connecting with people, great things will happen to you.

 -Nobody is going to take you less seriously because you are open to growth.

 -Anyone can get better at anything they do.

 -Vulnerability makes people more authoritative; they don’t come across as insecure.

 -Warmth is based on authenticity.
 It’s not manufactured.

 -The greatest competition you have in life is yourself.

-Steven Herz is a husband, father, long suffering Met and Michigan fan and a political and news junkie.
+Steve Herz is a husband, father, long suffering Met and Michigan fan and a political and news junkie.
 The President and Founding Partner of IF Management, Steve believes that anything is possible.
 He has been a frequent contributor on CNBC, CNN and Court TV.
 Additionally, he has served as a guest lecturer at NYU’s School of Continuing Education.
 Steve is the author of Don’t Take Yes for an Answer: Using Authority, Warmth and Energy to Get Exceptional Results.